rdegges/python-basicauth/README.md

 ```

 **NOTE**: The [HTTP Basic Authentication spec](http://www.ietf.org/rfc/rfc2617.txt)
-doesn **NOT** allow you to include any colon characters (`:`) in the username
+does **NOT** allow you to include any colon characters (`:`) in the username
 field.
 Colons are allowed in the password field -- but that's it.

 ## Tests